jp-quant/AlgorithmicTrading-Academic-Project-/README.md

         self.type = 'MARKET'
         self.stamp = stamp
 ```
- **2. SignalEvent**: placed in queue by Strategy after it performed necessary calculations needed after the latest bars are updated.
+ - **SignalEvent**: placed in queue by Strategy after it performed necessary calculations needed after the latest bars are updated.
 This will thus be retreived by Portfolio to generate orders.
 The event needs to contain information needed to generate orders, including the timestamp, symbol, action and quantity.
 Meaning that each asset has its own event rotation queue as our engine will iterate through all of desired assets to trade.
 ```python
 class SignalEvent: